cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Added an option to the processlist to filter out system processes Added a system to let users sign their tables so you know you can trust their tables.
 Memory record dropdown lists can now reference those of others.
-USe as entry text: (memoryrecorddescription)
+USe as entry text: (memoryrecorddescription) Added an option to notify users of new versions of Cheat Engine

 lua: